How is Tobin Stables Different from Other Partnerships Offered?

 Tobin Stables races in Florida, Minnesota, Kentucky, and New York primarily.
 Tobin Stables is in New Richmond, WI, so our home track is Canterbury Park.

 Can I Visit My Horse, Watch it Train, and Race?

 Being a licensed owner is the only way to get the true experience and gain the knowledge of being an owner firsthand through the privileges that will be open to you.
-All partners must hold a valid racing license for all states your horse(s) will be racing in.
-Once you become a Tobin Stables partner, we will gladly help walk you through the process.
+All co-owners must hold a valid racing license for all states your horse(s) will be racing in.
+Once you become a Tobin Stables co-owner, we will gladly help walk you through the process.